mirjoy/responsive-design-demo/tutorial.md

 In the \<ul\> class, the "nav navbar-nav" horizontally aligns the list and hides those bullet points.
 Not bad, but not too pretty or functional yet.

-The reason all of the words are cramming together is because the CSS is looking for /<a/> tags.
+The reason all of the words are cramming together is because the CSS is looking for \<a\> tags.
 So let's add those in.

 ```
 <ul class="nav navbar-nav">